Skip to main content

 CMS Information Security and Privacy Policy (IS2P2)

 This policy defines the framework under which CMS protects and controls access to CMS information and information systems.
-It provides direction to all CMS employees, contractors, and any individual who receives authorization to access CMS information technology (IT) systems; systems maintained on behalf of CMS; and other collections of information to assure the confidentiality, integrity, and availability of CMS information and systems.
+It provides direction to all CMS employees, contractors, and any individual who receives authorization to access CMS information technology (IT) systems, systems maintained on behalf of CMS, and other collections of information.
+The instructions within the IS2P2 aim to ensure the confidentiality, integrity, and availability of CMS information and systems.

-Along with the Acceptable Risk Safeguards (ARS 5.1), the IS2P2 stands as one of the core reference sources for cybersecurity policies and practices at CMS.
+Along with the Acceptable Risk Safeguards (ARS), the IS2P2 is one of the core reference sources for cybersecurity policies and practices at CMS.

 CFACTS